 Get started looking for jobs:

-During the COVID-19 pandemic, when it is not possible for anyone to volunteer or shadow in healthcare settings, you can still reach out to healthcare providers to see if they have time to talk with you by phone or in a video chat about their careers.
+During the COVID-19 pandemic, when it is not possible for students to shadow in healthcare settings, you can still reach out to healthcare providers to see if they have time to talk with you by phone or in a video chat about their careers.
 When you ask to meet, always show sensitivity to the fact that they may have added responsibilities at work due to the pandemic.
-Some will and may not be able to meet.
-But others will have and want to give time to you.
+Some may not be able to meet.
+But others will and will want to give time to you.
 You can always reach out and see if providers have time for, and interest in, a meeting — and they can offer the time they have and want to give!

 You can also reach out to alumni who are current students in health professional programs or already working in a health profession.